cchipman21804/EnterpriseCOBOLv6.3/README.md

 Energy savings utility that calculates the savings from various changes to domestic hot water usage.

+ELEVATOR.cbl
+This simulates the floor display and the control panel within an elevator car.

 ENTHALPY.cbl
 "Enthalpy Calculator"
 Energy calculation utility that calculates enthalpy of ambient air from dry